x8lucas8x/blog/content/posts/9-the-low-hanging-fruits-of-technical-writing/index.md

 ### Have a style guide of choice
 I honestly don't care if you write color or colour, as long as you stick to a version of English.
 That's the same attitude I have towards the indentation you choose for your C code (e.g., GNU, K&R, Allman) or the linter rules you are going to apply.
 The important thing is to adopt one style – to stay consistent.

 Likewise, there is no such a thing as an ultimate style guide for writing.
-You can decide to adopt any among https://developers.google.com/style, https://learn.microsoft.com/en-us/style-guide/welcome/, https://www.chicagomanualofstyle.org/home.html, and https://www.ox.ac.uk/sites/files/oxford/media_wysiwyg/University%20of%20Oxford%20Style%20Guide.pdf – the latter being my favorite.
+You can decide to adopt any among [Google's Developer Documentation Style Guide], [Microsoft's Writing Style Guide], [The Chicago Manual of Style], and the [University of Oxford Style Guide] – the latter being my favorite.
 What is indispensable, is that you adhere to one.

 Those will teach you, for instance, that there are way more than just commas (,) and dots (.) out there.
 More importantly, they will show you when to use what and when.
 Familiarize yourself with your style guide now.
 But you can reply me: